Go To Top

 PIP car insurance in Florida

 PIP is also called Florida no-fault insurance.
-PIP insurance will cover your medical expenses as well as lost wages and some other damages if you're in an accident, whether or not it's your fault, up to the limits of your policy.
+PIP insurance will cover your medical expenses, lost wages, and other damages if you're in an accident, whether or not it's your fault, up to the limits of your policy.

 PIP also covers: